jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 **Mono** and **Stereo** modes use one and two audio channels respectively.

-**Mono-in/Stereo-out**: The audio signal sent to the server is mono but the return signal is stereo.
+**Mono-in/Stereo-out**: The audio signal sent to the Server is mono but the return signal is stereo.
 This is useful if the sound card has the instrument on one input channel and the microphone on the other.
-In that case the two input signals can be mixed to one mono channel but the server mix is heard in stereo.
+In that case the two input signals can be mixed to one mono channel but the Server mix is heard in stereo.

 Enabling stereo mode will increase your stream's data rate.
 Make sure your upload rate does not exceed the available upload speed of your internet connection.